-Sarin is an extremely volatile nerve agent because of the ability to change from liquid to gas.
+Sarin is an extremely volatile nerve agent because of its ability to change from liquid to gas.

 If it evaporates into a gas, it can spread into the environment.

-People are exposed to sarin through skin contact, eye contact, or by breathing it in through the air.
+People are exposed to sarin through skin contact, eye contact or by breathing it in.
 Sarin can also be mixed with water or food.

 Sarin dissipates quickly, presenting an immediate but short-lived threat.